wjmaddox/swa_gaussian/README.md

-# A Simple and Effective Baseline for Bayesian DNNs
+# A Simple Baseline for Bayesian Uncertainty in Deep Learning

 This repository contains a PyTorch implementation of Stochastic Weight Averaging-Gaussian (SWAG) from the paper

-*Fast Uncertainty Estimates and Bayesian Model Averaging of DNNs*
+*A Simple Baseline for Bayesian Uncertainty in Deep Learning*

 by Wesley Maddox, Timur Garipov, Pavel Izmailov, Dmitry Vetrov, and Andrew Gordon Wilson